-The average duration one lives in and owns a home is about 8.5 years.
+The average duration one lives in and owns a home is about 11 years as of 2022.
 Therefore, taking out a 30-year fixed rate mortgage makes little sense.
 Not only will you be paying a higher interest rate, but you'll also likely sell your home or maybe even pay off your mortgage in under 10 years.

-If you plan to live in your house for 10 years, taking out a 10/1 ARM (amortizing over 30 years) is the most ideal loan duration.
+If you plan to live in your house for 10 years, taking out a 10/1 ARM is the most ideal loan duration.
 A 10/1 ARM is usually between 0.25% – 0.5% cheaper than a 30-year fixed-rate mortgage.

 Here's what I did with some of my mortgages since 2003: